marmelab/react-admin/docs/Admin.md

 The following priorities are applied depending on whether the `theme` prop is provided or not:

-- if `theme` is not provided, the default light and dark theme and are used;
+- if `theme` is not provided, the default light and dark theme are used;
 - if `theme` is not provided the `lightTheme` prop is ignored;
 - if `theme` is provided and `darkTheme` prop is not, `darkTheme` is ignored and disabled;